bharat407/Frontend_Task/README.md

 -  FRONT-END Assignment Rounds.

-- Tech Stack Required are : Reactjs,CSS,NextJs.
+- Tech Stack Required are : Reactjs,CSS,NextJs etc.

 - Any code plagiarism found would result in direct rejection.